 A positive resolution

-Our advocate, Michelle Couch-Friedman, suggested Benson might at the very least be entitled to a refund of the taxes and fees, which came to nearly $1,095.
+Our advocacy team suggested Benson might at the very least be entitled to a refund of the taxes and fees, which came to nearly $1,095.
 Those, she pointed out, should be refunded on both tickets.
+(Related: Don’t let behavior problems on vacation ruin everything.
+Here’s how.)

 We contacted Orbitz on Benson’s behalf and it agreed to take another look at his case.
 The online agency sent him one last request: